anuragphadke19/Void/README.md

 - Base accounts package [accounts-base](https://atmospherejs.com/meteor/accounts-base)
 - Password based authentication [accounts-password](https://atmospherejs.com/meteor/accounts-password)
 - Dropdown based Ui for authentication (TODO: change to bootstrap based UI) [accounts-ui](https://atmospherejs.com/meteor/accounts-ui)
+- Rails style flash messages for your meteor app (added as a local package) [flash-messages](https://github.com/camilosw/flash-messages)

 ## Installation

-If you already have Meteor, Void is ready to go.
+If you already have Meteor, Firestarter is ready to go.
 Just clone it locally, run it with `meteor`, and start coding!

 If not, here are the full instructions: